The Bankrate promise

 As mentioned, teens are considered high-risk drivers because they have less experience on the road and a higher accident frequency.

 Although the New York DMV has not released any new data since 2014, it offers some statistical information about teen drivers.
-In 2014, teen drivers accounted for about 8% of all car accidents in the state, and about 7% of all driving fatalities.
+In 2014, teen drivers accounted for about 8 percent of all car accidents in the state, and about 7 percent of all driving fatalities.
 Risk of filing a claim means that teen drivers (or their parents who hold the policy) will pay some of the highest high-risk driving rates.

-Among quoted annual premiums from three large insurers, Geico has the smallest increase for a 16-year-old teen driver (on the parents’ policy), with a 47% increase on average.
+Among quoted annual premiums from three large insurers, Geico has the smallest average increase for a 16-year-old teen driver insured on their parents’ policy in New York at 61 percent.
+Progressive shows the largest average increase at 113 percent.

 Average annual full coverage premiums for policyholders: